dvsa/cvs-preparers-mock/README.md

 ### DynamoDB and seeding

 If you want the database to be populated with mock data on start, in your `serverless.yml` file, you need to set `seed` to `true`.
-You can find this setting under `custom > dynamodb > start`.
+You can find this setting under `custom > dynamodb > start`, however please note that the `start` script will already handle that for you!

-By default, the `noStart` setting under `custom > dynamodb > start` is true.
-That means the DynamoDB instance will not be started automatically.
-To start the instance automatically on `npm run start`, you have to set this value to `false`.

 If you choose to run the DynamoDB instance separately, you can send the seed command with the following command: